Firefighting in Antarctica: Fires in Antarctica

 The first known fire in Antarctica was during the British Southern Cross Expedition of 1898–1900, when a candle set fire to a hut and nearly burned it down, which would have been disastrous to the expedition.

 The British Hope Bay Station was completely destroyed by fire in 1948.
 Two of the three staff were killed, the lone survivor lived alone in a tent for sixteen days until rescued.

+On August 3, 1960, a fire whipped by strong winds struck the Soviet Mirny Station, killing eight.
+Another fire on June 21, 2020 there damaged several labs, but no one was injured.

 On April 12, 1984, the Argentine leader of the Almirante Brown Base burned the entire base down on purpose to avoid having to stay the winter.
 There were no injuries and personnel were evacuated by a United States Navy ship.

 The Comandante Ferraz Antarctic Station fire at Brazil's Comandante Ferraz Antarctic Station on February 25, 2012, destroyed much of the station, and materials and equipment used for research.
 Two people were killed and another injured.

 On October 5, 2008, a building at the Russian Progress Station burned down, with one person being killed and two seriously injured, and radio contact with the outside world being lost for a few days.